luczaki114/BackboneRailsDota/README.md

 ###To use with heroku:

--So far I managed to upload the rails app and the initial root view shows up with any problems.
+-So far I managed to upload the rails app and the initial root view shows up with no problems.

+-A simple Github link to the repository is enough to run smoothly.

 ######but!

 -Backbone cannot access the api because it doesnt have a production key.

 -install Heroku toolbelt.

--login to use heroku account using heroku login.
+-login to use heroku account using 'heroku login' in terminal.

--heroku rails console --app myapp
+- in terminal 'heroku rails console --app myapp'

--in IRB type ApiKey.create.
-Copy api token.
+-in IRB type 'ApiKey.create' Copy api token.

+-On your heroku site, go to settings and make a new config variable called API_KEY and paste token value in there.

+-Deploy and run!